Rakeela/dragora-notes/2021-4-19-Eighty-Eighth.md

 ---
 I wonder...
 I sometimes wonder why I generally can't cry.
 Was it because crying did so little good then?
 I couldn't express myself through tears, and I couldn't think clearly; crying only made people misunderstand me more.
 Yet in the years since, being able to cry would have done much good for helping people understand when I was miserable!
 It would have impaired my tendency to try to like stuff I can't avoid.

 Tears and the regenerative hedonic threshold...
 Oh!
 They contradict.
 I can't "like the struggle" on stuff that makes me cry.
+But that's important!
+I need that signal of unsustainability.

 I wish I could find the balance.
 Regenerative hedonic threshold is a nice trait, but crying is also necessary.
 I want to be an emotionally complete person.
 I would've been better-served retaining the inclination to cry, while improving my ability to accurately express myself while crying, than to stop crying.